mhmdio/terraform-aws-organization/README.md

 Terraform AWS Organisation
 ==========================

-Note: this is a small footprint Based on InfraBlcok
+Note: this is a small footprint Based on infrablocks work.
 A Terraform module for managing an AWS Organisation.

 The Organisation deployment consists of: